ait-aecid/alert-data-set/README.md

 ubuntu@ubuntu:~/alert-data-set/alerts_raw$ cd ..
 ```

+### Alert prioritization

-Then, run the following script to analyze the data.
+Run the following script to analyze the data.
 This will (i) apply prioritization and output a (latex-formatted) table for all detectors, and (ii) create csv files for alert occurrences in the `alerts_csv` directory for further analysis.

 ```
 ubuntu@ubuntu:~/alert-data-set$ python3 analyze.py